Whatiftherapy.com

 • Fees and Insurance

-• OCD Self-Screening Tool
+• Self-Screening Tools

 • Client Portal

-Effective OCD Treatment in California
+Taboo Thought OCD Treatment in California (ERP Therapy)

 Taboo Thoughts OCD is not defined by the content of the thoughts themselves, but by the pattern that follows: anxiety, uncertainty, compulsive attempts to get clarity or reassurance, and a spiraling fear of what having the thought might imply.